cmayron/Legal-Calculus/README.md

 Produce a structured output with next-step recommendations.

-Deep Research is a required analysis engine inside the Legal Calculus Environment System (LCES).
+Deep Research is a required analysis engine inside the Legal Calculus Educational System (LCES).
 It is activated alawys  when the user has:
 1. an issue,
 2. a story, and